jjg/rain-psp/journal.md

 Now that I can see where the keyboard switches will fall, it may be necissary to move things around a bit.
 I'm not sure that they keyboard is going to clear the A64 sufficiently so I may need to either move the board or increase the overall height of the machine.
 Additional points of interference are now becoming apparent where the keycaps may intersect with the display/lid when closed.
 I could try adding models for the switches and keycaps to try and sort this out on-screen, but it might just be easier to print some samples and do some test fitting.

+While the printer runs I'm thinking about what's next.
+I need to make room for the cooling fans, and I need to find an LCD module for the display (something that can use the DSI interface on the A64).
+I also need to figure out the hinge for the display and a part that will fit between the top of the keyboard and the bottom of the display where I can put some additional controls (right now I'm thinking momentary DPDT toggles to power-on/off & reset each SOPINE module).